Azadi Stadium: Building and facilities

 The architect of the stadium was Abdolaziz Farmanfarmaian, with some parts of the complex done in partnership with Skidmore, Owings & Merrill.
-At the beginning, the stadium had a maximum capacity of 120,000 visitors but was decreased to 84,000 after renovations in 2003.
-On the big occasions the crowd swells well beyond that.
-The design of the stadium amplifies the noise across the pitch.
-Opposing teams often find it difficult to play their best game, when the stadium is full, as the noise level becomes very high.
-According to Goal.com, Azadi Stadium was voted most intimidating in Asia.
+At the beginning, the stadium had a maximum capacity of 120,000 visitors, but was reduced to 84,000 after renovations in 2003.
+On the big occasions, the crowd swells well beyond that.
 The structural engineer and project manager for the building of the stadium was James Raymond Whittle from England.

 Transportation

 There is enough parking for 400 cars inside the stadium, and an additional 10,000 parking spots are available outside.
-The nearest metro station is the Varzeshgah-e Azadi Metro Station.

 Record attendance

 The record attendance at Azadi Stadium is over 128,000 during a 1998 FIFA World Cup qualifier against Australia.